Fire: In culture

 Fire has been an importance element of human culture since the Lower Paleolithic.
 Archaeological evidence demonstrates that fire worship has been widely practiced since prehistory, with dedicated structures found dating from at least the Chalcolithic period.
 The religion of Zoroastrianism is closely linked to this practice.
 In some societies fire was a deity, while others viewed it as the manifestation of the divine.
-The fire in a hearth was perceived as symbolic of the Heavenly Fire, and thus is considered a sacred component by fire worshipping cultures.
+The fire in a hearth was perceived as symbolic of the Heavenly Fire, and thus is considered a sacred component by fire-worshipping cultures.
 The origin of fire became a subject of mythology.
-In ancient Greek culture, the Titan–god Prometheus was responsible for stealing heavenly fire and gifting it to humanity.
+In ancient Greek culture, the Titan god Prometheus was responsible for stealing heavenly fire and giving it to humanity.

 The use of a pyre as a funerary practice dates back to at least the Ancient Roman period in the West, and to about 4,000 years ago on the Indian subcontinent.
 Cremation of corpses is a tradition long practiced in some cultures, including Hindu.
 After early religious resistance in some countries, in the 19th century this practice became more widespread and is now commonplace.
 In some nations, suicide by self-immolation remains common.

 The symbology of fire remains important to the present day.
 Where wood is plentiful, the bonfire can be used for celebration purposes, in many cases as part of a tradition.
 An example is Guy Fawkes Night in England.
 The barbecue is a fire-based cultural tradition in the United States.
-The fiery ignition of fireworks has become a modern tradition to celebrate the New Years arrival.
+The fiery ignition of fireworks has become a modern tradition to celebrate the New Year's arrival.
 In contrast, book burning has been used as a form of protest, whether for political, religious, or moral reasons.
 The act of "burning in effigy" has a similar role, as in the annual burning of Judas ritual.

-Humans lack an instinctual fascination with fire, yet in modern societies adults can become drawn to it out of curiosity.
-In societies that are dependent on daily fire use, children lose interest in fire at about age seven due to regular exposure.
+Humans lack an instinctual fascination with fire, yet in modern societies, adults can become drawn to it out of curiosity.
+In societies that rely on daily fire use, children lose interest in fire around age 7 due to regular exposure.
 Arson is the act of intentionally setting fire to a property.
-A separate but related behavior is pyromania, which is classified as an impulse-control disorder where individuals repeatedly fail to resist impulses to deliberately start fires.
+A separate but related behavior is pyromania, which is classified as an impulse-control disorder where individuals repeatedly fail to resist impulses to start fires deliberately.
 In contrast is pyrophobia, an irrational fear of fire.
 This anxiety disorder is a less common phobia.